Tr3yWay996/web/docs/pages/getting-started/Frequently-asked-questions.md

     </h2>
     <div id="collapseTwo" class="accordion-collapse collapse" data-bs-parent="#accordionFAQ">
       <div class="accordion-body">
-        We are working on a brand new extension discovery page, until then, you can find all known extensions <a href="https://github.com/teamblueprint/main/blob/main/blueprint/misc/extensions.md">here</a>.
+        We have a "browse" section on our website, which you can find <a href="/browse">here</a>.
+You'll be able to find awesome themes and extensions there which are made with the extension framework.
       </div>
     </div>
   </div>